 This paper has attempted to introduce the reader to the concept of ethical capital.
-The discussion has taken the reader through the economic lens, the social capital lens and taking forward the ethical capital lens in the conceptualisation of social enterprise.
-The debate, we hope, has barely started and further work is evidently required in order to fully develop this concept.
+The discussion has taken the reader through the economic lens, the social capital lens and introduced the ethical capital lens.
+The debate, we hope, has barely started and further work is evidently required to fully develop this concept.

 The enterprise-oriented view is of the sector delivering social projects through traditional, market mechanisms.
 By focusing upon income generation, which is seen to serve a social purpose, social enterprise becomes placed within a financial framework.
 The factors driving this approach appear based upon the shift to the 'contracting culture'.
-This is a portrayal of organisations as moving towards the economic end of the spectrum, engaging in market activities - and at the mercy of the market ideology.
+This is a portrayal of organisations as moving towards the economic end of the spectrum, engaging in market activities, increasingly at the mercy of the market ideology.
 This imagery is surely an anathema to promoting innovative social enterprise development.
-Rather than adopting radical social change as advocated (Bornstein 2004), social enterprise development appears to focussing upon becoming competitive businesses in a market ideology.
+Rather than adopting radical social change as advocated (Bornstein 2004), social enterprise development appears to focusing upon becoming competitive businesses in a market ideology.
 Is this what the movement wants?